In-Demand Leadership Skills for Today’s Workforce

 Self-awareness

 Self-awareness is being cognisant of one’s own interests, feelings, strengths, and weaknesses.
 Doing a personal SWOT analysis is a great way to quickly assess your strengths and weaknesses.
 If you want a deeper delve into self then exploring your personal values (your core principles, priorities, and passions), is a very worthwhile exercise.
-This will also help inform your decision-making.
+This will also help inform your decision-making and help think about your purpose and vocation.

 Coping with stress